XuhuiZhou/Toxic_Debias/README.md

 * Our word list for lexical bias is in the file: `./data/word_based_bias_list.csv`
-* Since we do not encourage building systems based on our relabeling dataset, we decide not to release the dataset publicly.
+* Since we do not encourage building systems based on our relabeling dataset, we decide not to release the relabeling dataset publicly.
 For research purpose, please contact the first author for the access of the dataset.

 ## Experiments